 Aside from these important initiatives here in the United States, Dr. Green co-founded Project Medishare for Haiti in 1994 to help improve the health status of Haiti’s citizens through an integrated and community approach to sustainable development.
 He serves as President of Project Medishare, as well as an active Board Member of the Center for Haitian Studies.
 Dr. Green also co-founded the University of Miami Global Institute for Community Health and Development, a university-wide program focused on improving healthcare and advancing community development in the Western hemisphere.
 Project Medishare has served as the implementing arm of the University’s programs in Haiti.

 Co-Founder Arthur Michael Fournier, M.D.

 Dr. Fournier is professor and vice chairman of the Family Medicine & Community Health Department and the Associate Dean for Community Health Affairs.
-Dr. Fournier has been sharing his expertise in family medicine, internal medicine, nursing and community health affairs with students at the University of Miami School of Medicine since 1978.
-He has also served as adjunct professor of Family Medicine and Community Health at Dartmouth Medical School since 1997.
+Dr. Fournier has served as adjunct professor of Family Medicine and Community Health at Dartmouth Medical School since 1997.

 A frequently published academic, Dr. Fournier has written numerous books and journal articles.
 His publications have covered subjects including AIDS, coronary artery disease, and a wide array of subjects in internal medicine, family medicine and community health care.
 He has served as an editing reviewer for Chest and the Journal of General Internal Medicine since 1989 and more recently became an editing reviewer for American Journal of Preventive Medicine and Academic Medicine.